| Unit Name | Total |

 Gathered far distant, over Himavant.

-Q.135 Arrange the following works in the chronological order their year of publication:
+Q.135 Arrange the following works in the chronological order of their year of publication:

 A. Orientalism